Power Line Communication and Sensing Using Time Series Forecasting: Cable Anomaly Detection

-$D_\text{MA}^2$ follows a chi-squared distribution with a degree of freedom of $\kappa=n_\text{SB}$.
-Then, following the theory of chi-squared statistical test~\cite{plackett1983karl}, for a significance level of $\alpha$, we define the quantile function of the chi-squared distribution with a degree of freedom $\kappa$, as $\chi_\kappa^2(\cdot)$, i.e.,
+\textls[-25]{$D_\text{MA}^2$ follows a~chi-squared distribution with a~degree of freedom of $\kappa=n_\text{SB}$.
+Then, following the~theory of chi-squared statistical test~\cite{plackett1983karl}, for~a significance level of $\alpha$, we~define the~quantile function of the~chi-squared distribution with a~degree of freedom $\kappa$, as~$\chi_\kappa^2(\cdot)$, i.e.,}

-where $\mathsf{Pr}(\cdot)$ is the probability function.
-Finally, for a chosen target false alarm (FA) rate of $p_\text{FA}$, our anomaly detector declares a warning of a potential cable anomaly when
+where $\mathsf{Pr}(\cdot)$ is the~probability function.
+Finally, for~a chosen {target FA rate} of $p_\text{FA}$, our anomaly detector declares a~warning of a~potential cable anomaly when

-where the threshold $ T_{\text{r}}(p_\text{FA})$ is determined according to the corresponding significance level by
+where the~threshold $ T_{\text{r}}(p_\text{FA})$ is determined according to the~corresponding significance level by

-\section{Design and Case Studies}
+\section{Design and Case~Studies}

-We now highlight the performance of our proposed cable anomaly detection by applying it to two different types of data sets, one generated synthetically and the other collected in-field, and we describe the design details involved.
+We now highlight the~performance of our proposed cable anomaly detection by applying it~to two different types of data sets, one generated synthetically and the~other collected in-field, and~we describe the~design details~involved.

-\subsection{Data Sets}
+\subsection{Data~Sets}

-\subsubsection{In-field Data}
+\subsubsection{In-Field~Data}

-We acquire in-field measurements from the data made available to us by the author of~\cite{hopfer2020nutzen}.
-The data were measured using 24 BB-PLC modems installed in the low-voltage (LV) sector of a distribution network and 12 BB-PLC modems in the medium-voltage (MV) grid.
-These form 22 transmitter-receiver pairs with 44 bidirectional data transmission links in the LV network and 6 pairs with 12 links in the MV portion.
-The SNR data are measured by the PLMs every 15 minutes over $917$ OFDM sub-carriers spaced $24.414$~kHz apart.
-This data collection spans an overall time period of $17$ to $21$ months.
+We acquire in-field measurements from the~data made available to us by the~author of~\cite{hopfer2020nutzen}.
+The~data were measured using 24 BB-PLC modems installed in~the~low-voltage (LV) sector of a~distribution network and 12 BB-PLC modems in~the~medium-voltage (MV)~grid. {The PLMs in~the~LV network were placed at house connection and at distribution points, and~several point-to-multi-point connections were possible.
+Overall these formed 22 transmitter--receiver pairs with 44 bidirectional data transmission links.
+The~PLMs in~the~MV network established point-to-point connections, and~we thus have 6 pairs with 12 PLC links.
+The~SNR data for PLC-links were measured by the~receiving PLMs} every 15~min over $917$ OFDM subcarriers spaced $24.414$~kHz apart.
+This~data collection spanned an~overall time period from $17$ to $21$ months.